dafny-lang/dafny/docs/DafnyRef/Types.md

 expression, then the ghost-ness of the declaration is inferred; the `ghost` modifier may be omitted.
 * If the declaration includes the `opaque` modifier, then uses of the declared variable know its name and type but not its value.
+The value can be made known for reasoning purposes by using the [reveal statement](#sec-reveal-statement).
 * The initialization expression may refer to other constant fields that are in scope and declared either before or after this declaration, but circular references are not allowed.